octobercms/docs/backend-forms.md

 **fields** | form fields belonging to the group, see [backend form fields](#form-fields).

 > **Note**: The group key is stored along with the saved data as the `_group` attribute.

+#### Repeater styles

+The `styles` attribute of the repeater widget controls the behaviour of repeater items.
+There are three different types of styles available for developers:

+- **default:** Shows all the repeater items as expanded on page load.
+This is the default current behavior, and will be used if style is not defined in the repeater widget's configuration.
+- **collapsed:** Shows all the repeater items as collapsed (minimised) on page load.
+The user can collapse or expand items as they wish.
+- **accordion:** Shows only the first repeater item as expanded on load, with all others collapsed.
+When another item is exanded, any other expanded item is collapsed, effectively making it so that only one item is expanded at a time.

 <a name="widget-richeditor"></a>
 ### Rich editor / WYSIWYG